foghorn/fibs/fibs-plugin/readme.txt

 There is also the option, for the first two functions, to have a specific image set as a fallback option in the case that there are no images in the post.

 == Changelog ==

+= 1.2 =
+* Added input sanitization and output escaping as per the WordPress plugin security standards

 = 1.1 =
 * Connected the image override function